Seipex-Finance/seipex-contract-info/README.md

 ```solidity
 function buyTokens(address token) external payable
 ```
-Purchase tokens with SEI by sending the desired amount of Sei along with the transaction.
+Purchase tokens with Sei by sending the desired amount of Sei along with the transaction.
 - Automatically calculates token amount based on the current bonding curve
 - Price increases with each purchase, following the AMM curve
 - Emits a `TokensPurchased` event with purchase details